NirwanUiT/privateGPTpp/README.md

 # privateGPT++
 A repository that builds on the original privateGPT repository.
 Includes a functional webapp and a few other working models.

-privateGPT is built on the repository created and maintained by imartinez.
+privateGPT++ is built on the repository created and maintained by imartinez.
 You can find the link to the original repository here: https://github.com/imartinez/privateGPT

 ## Function
 privateGPT++ allows you to ask questions to your documents without needing an internet connection.
 It is completely secure as your data never leaves the execution environment.